 Lead artists should have demonstrated experience in community-engaged work.
-Proposed projects should have a demonstrated connection to deindustrialized communities, and ideally reflect, reference, or explore aesthetic forms, issues, and concerns that are in some way expressions of those communities' experience with deindustrialization, especially industrial closure.
+Proposed projects should have a demonstrated connection to deindustrialized communities, and ideally reflect, reference, or explore aesthetic forms, issues, and concerns that are in some way expressions of those communities' experience with deindustrialization, especially with regards to gender and family.
 Candidates with a demonstrated and sustained connection to deindustrialized communities are preferred.
 Proposals should be grounded in the performing, creative or visual arts; however, projects that use interdisciplinary, multidisciplinary, or integrated arts approaches are welcome.
+Recipients of other DePOT funding are not eligible to apply.
 Artists who are considering applying to the AIR program are strongly encouraged to contact deindustrialization@concordia.ca (please use "Artist-in-Residence Application" in the subject line) in order to discuss the suitability of their proposal to the DePOT project.